U.K. Professional Clients

-An organisation which is limited by guarantee is a separate legal entity from the owners and guarantors, and as such it is the guarantee company itself which is responsible for debts.
+A company which is limited by guarantee is a separate business corporation from the owners and as such it is the guarantee's LTD company itself which is is responsible for debts.
 This is beneficial as it protects company owners from losing their own personal capital in the event of accruing any major debt - guarantors will only be responsible for covering the amount of their guarantee.
 Many organisations will agree this guarantee to be an arbitrary amount (for example £1) in order to ensure guarantors aren’t out of pocket in the event of a company failing.

 Furthermore, having a company with a limited status helps to create trust among potential customers or clients - it’s professional accreditation and can go some way towards helping your company limited by guarantee achieve its goals and objectives.
 This can be invaluable for charitable organisations seeking to accrue funding, as most funding bodies will consider a company to have more stability and structure than standard voluntary organisations.